GHilmarG/UaSource/docs/index.md

-To set up your own runs you should also download the Examples which are in a seperate repository.
+To set up your own runs you should also download the Examples which are in a separate repository.
 Download this into another folder, and then you will have several different subfolders, each containing a particular example of a model setup.